FSipiano/newbieDictionary/README.md

 Where you are working within your computer.
 For example, if you are making a webpage, your environment would be a **text editor** or **IDE** and the browser window.

 #### Float -
- A float is a floating-point number, which means it is a number that has a decimal place.
-Floats are used when more precision is needed.
+ A float is short for floating-point number.
+It's a common way for computers to store decimal numbers or fractions
  ```c
  float b = 0.0;
  ```